 “We will never know if the results of a study is the actual truth, but the better the methods, the more confident we are that we are closer to the truth.
 After all, science is all about finding the truth.”

-3. Effect size: does it tell us if a treatment is worth paying for?
+3. Effect size: Does it tell us if a treatment is worth paying for?

-In research, an effect size tells us how much difference there are between two treatment groups, and knowing it can help us recognize how effective and efficacious the treatment is.
+In research, an effect size tells us how much difference there are between two treatment groups, and knowing it can help recognize how effective and efficacious the treatment is.

 After all, researchers could claim a tiny difference between groups can be “better,” in which some people can market that intervention as “effective.”